Open Source Patents: Everything You Need to Know

 5. What if the Original Author or Modifier is a Patent Licensee Under an Existing License?

 Open Source patents are a method of combining traditional patents and Open Source licensing.

-A patent is a legal method for the owner of invention to control how others use their invention.
-In many cases, software is released under what's known as an Open Source license, which is the idea that anyone should be able to view and modify the source code of a piece of software.
+A patent is a legal method for the owner of an invention to control how others use their invention.
+In many cases, the software is released under what's known as an Open Source license, which is the idea that anyone should be able to view and modify the source code of a piece of software.

 Under an Open Source license, the person that authored the software will release their source code so that it can be modified without the need to request the original author's permission.
 If a company releases software using an Open Source license, it can limit the ability of the software's author to assert their patent rights.
 However, the decision to use Open Source licensing should not prevent the software author from seeking a patent.

 When businesses release Open Source software, it is also possible to grant patent licenses to the person who receives the software, and the original owner of the patent may have little to no control over who is granted a license.

 The GNU Public License, also known as the GPL, is what most people mean when they refer to an Open Source license.
 The GPL builds on the traditional Open Source license by requiring the release of the source code of any piece of software that is built on another piece of Open Source software.

 A GPL functions as a copyright license, and when a software author releases their product using a GPL, they are licensing whoever receives the software to use it as they see fit, whether that's copying, producing works based on the original software, or distributing the software.
 The licensee is able to create derivative software as long as they also release their source code.
 According to the GPL, any modification to the original source code of the Open Source software counts as derivative work.

 If you release software using the GPL or other form of Open Source licensing, you are not prohibited from applying for patent protection.
 You can even apply for patent protection if you modify a piece of software released using the GPL.
 However, the protections that you receive will be significantly reduced than what you would get from a standard patent.